openframeworks/ofSite/documentation/math/ofVec2f.markdown

 ~~~~

-Returns: true if each component is the same as the corresponding
+**Returns**: true if each component is the same as the corresponding
 component in vec, ie if x == vec.x and y == vec.y; otherwise returns
 false.